GE files to spin off credit card unit

 GE has been reducing its reliance on GE Capital, its financing arm, which at one point accounted for almost half of the company's profit.
 The unit's rising funding costs during the 2008 financial crisis nearly sank the entire company.

-With the spinout of the retail lending business, GE hopes to focus on its industrial divisions and better compete with rivals such as Honeywell International Inc (HON.N) and United Technologies Corp (UTX.N), which have smaller financing arms.
+With the spinout of the retail lending business, GE hopes to focus on its industrial divisions and better compete with rivals such as Honeywell International Inc and United Technologies Corp, which have smaller financing arms.

 "We see the exit from North America retail finance as a net positive for GE over time, provided the price is right and capital is deployed wisely," Sanford C. Bernstein analyst Steven Winoker wrote in a note.